 Lord Puttnam Scholarship

-The Puttnam Scholars programme offers six students the opportunity to work with Lord David Puttnam, Oscar winning producer of films including Chariots of Fire, The Mission, The Killing Fields and Midnight Express, former Digital Champion (appointed by the Irish Government) and leading figure in the creative industries.
-This prestigious scholarship programme offers a unique opportunity for students and represents a new model of industry mentorship.
+The Puttnam Scholarship programme offers UCC students from any discipline the opportunity to work with and learn from Lord David Puttnam, Oscar-winning producer of films including Chariots of Fire, The Mission, The Killing Fields, and Midnight Express.

-"My name is Eli Dolliver, I'm 22 years old, and I'm a final year film student of the BA in Film and Screen Media here in UCC.
+"My name is Eli Dolliver, a final year film student of the BA in Film and Screen Media here in UCC.
 I live and work in Cork with my sisters and mother, my dog Moose, and my cat Púca.
 I have a deep and passionate love for film, from independent art house cinema and hard hitting documentaries to sci-fi, horror, and monster movies.
 I take a minor in English, where my studies in Shakespearean, Victorian, and Anglo-Saxon literature all inform my filmmaking and storytelling practice."

 'I am in my Final Year of Bachelor of Arts degree at UCC, doing a Major in English and a minor in the History of Art.
 I have always possessed a keen interest in both English literature and creative writing.
 However, it was not until college that this enthusiasm developed to include the visual arts via my History of Art modules, the film modules I selected as part of my English major, and the camera that I was given last Christmas.
 I am extremely excited to be involved in the Puttnam Scholarship!'